alexandredfilho/contact-list/README.md

 -  [Yarn Install](https://yarnpkg.com/getting-started/install)
 -  [PostgreSQL Install](https://www.postgresql.org/download/)

-To start working with this project is very simple, you just need: Open your terminal or console tab and enter the commands below, respectively:
+To start working with this project is very simple, you just need:

+<code> _Open your terminal or console tab and enter the commands below, respectively:_</code>

 Clone this repository on your local machine using the git command: